jsa-research/limbus-buildgen/README.md

 * Automate Windows dependency fetching
 * Improve documentation
 * Create make.bat for streamlining Windows builds
+* Modify makefile generator so that makefiles make use of make's "implicit variables"

 ##### Towards a 1.0 release
+This release will implement the rest of the features to make it feature-complete.
 * Continuous integration for all supported targets
 * A Visual Studio project generator
 * Cross compilation to iOS